seatshare/soda_xml_team/README.md

 # SODA XML Team Gem

-This gem serves as an interface to the SODA (Sports On Demand API) from XML Team.
-It uses HttParty and Nokogiri to parse the data.
+This gem serves as an interface to the [SODA (Sports On Demand API) from XML Team](http://www.xmlteam.com/soda/).
+It uses [HTTParty](http://johnnunemaker.com/httparty/) and [Nokogiri](http://nokogiri.org/) to retrieve and parse the data.

 ## Get a list of documents